NatureGeorge/naturegeorge.github.io/_pages/about.md

 ---

 This is ZZF (朱泽峰).
 I am a first year Ph.D. student in AAIS at Peking University.

-My involvement in science lies in the study of biomacromolecule structure and I am passionate to explore the underlying mechanisms of the molecular world with mathematical tools and physical insights.
-I am stepping toward utilizing the advantages of (deep) learning methods to build a physically interpretable model of protein folding, conformation changes, protein binding, and so on.
+My involvement in science lies in the study of biomacromolecule structure.
+I am passionate to explore the underlying mechanisms of the molecular world with mathematical tools and physical insights.
+And I am stepping toward utilizing the advantages of (deep) learning methods to build a physically interpretable model of protein folding, conformation changes, protein binding, and so on.